Jacobs Dream: Biography

-The band features guitarists John Berry and Jon Noble, bassist James Evans, drummer Gary Holtzman, and frontman Kevin Wright.
+The band features bassist James Evans, guitarists Jon Noble and Krin Val Christi, drummer Gary Holtzman, and frontman Kevin Wright.
 The group's first major release was in 2000 with their self-titled album Jacobs Dream, which was released on Metal Blade Records.
 The band's original vocalist David Taylor left after the second album Theater of War due to family commitments.
 Taylor was replaced by ex-BioGenesis vocalist Chaz Bond, who first appeared on the 2005 album Drama of the Ages.
-In 2008 the band released the album Dominion Of Darkness, and the album Beneath the Shadows in 2009.
+In 2008, the band released the album Dominion Of Darkness, and the album Beneath the Shadows in 2009.
 In late 2013, Chaz bond left the band to concentrate on BioGenesis and was replaced by Kevin Wright.
-In July 2016 David Taylor returned to the band but unfortunately other commitments led to his departure in September 2018.
+In July 2016, David Taylor returned to the band but unfortunately other commitments led to his departure in September 2018.
 Kevin Wright has returned to the band and is the current vocalist.